-Milos Geology: Milos is part of an area that comes under the Aegean Volcanic Arc.
-This arc is an alignment of volcanoes.
-These volcanoes were formed by the subduction of the African plate that is under the Aegean Sea.
+Geology of Milos: Milos is part of an area called the South Aegean Volcanic Arc.
+This arc is an alignment of volcanoes, which were formed by the subduction of the African plate beneath the Eurasian plate.
 This arc encompasses the Gulf of Korinthos and the west coast of Turkey.
-The main districts that have volcanic activity are Methana-Poros, Milos, Nysiros and Santorini.
-The Milos district includes the Greek islands of Milos, Kimolos, Antimolos and Poliegos.
+It consists of the volcanic centers of Methana, Milos, Santorini and Nisyros, as well as a number of submarine volcanic structures (such as the active Columbo, near Santorini).
+The Arc has been active for 4.7 million years.
+The Milos district includes Milos, Kimolos, Antimolos and Poliegos.

-In terms of geological history, volcanic activity started in this area 5 million years ago.
 This volcanic activity explains why there is so much obsidian in Milos.
-Andesitic rocks can be found in the southwest portion of Milos.
+Andesitic rocks can be found in the southwest portion of the island, too.

 There are both volcanic domes and dikes in Milos that come from the thermal cooling of lava.
-This cooling created the islets of Glaronissia and Kalojero near Milos.
+This cooling created the islets of Glaronisia and Kalogeros.
 The volcanic rocks found in Milos were the result of extreme hydrothermal activity.
 This activity changed the chemical composition of the original rocks.
 It caused the formation of a large ore deposit of clay minerals.

-These areas are called geothermal fields and these fields can be used to create energy.
-Milos or Greece has not used these geothermal fields to create geothermal energy yet.
-If you are interested in Geology, you can visit the Mining Museum of Milos that is located 1 Km from the port of Adamas.
+If you are interested in Geology, you can visit the Mineralogical Museum of Milos which is located 1 km from the port of Adamas.